lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 (35, 10, 5)
 ```

-Next, let's organize our data directory hierarchy as:
+Next, we will organize our data directory hierarchy as:
 ```
 |---image_data
     |---training.yaml